-Video by UP Media and Public Relations Office
+Video by KIM Quilinguing for the UP Media and Public Relations Office

 On June 29, 2018, a peculiar little satellite was launched into space aboard a Falcon 9 rocket in Florida, USA.
 As far as Philippine satellites go, space enthusiasts are familiar with the balikbayan box-sized class of microsatellites like Diwata-1 and Diwata-2.
 But this nanosatellite, Maya-1 was even smaller.